specifics/aero-structures/README.md

 **Disclaimer:** All content on this page is provided on a strictly informational basis.
 The contributor(s) to this page cannot assume any responsibility, in any manner whatsoever, for the use readers make of the information presented herein, or the devices, systems, or calculations resulting therefrom.
 It is the responsibility of the reader to determine if the data and information provided are in agreement with the latest design allowables.

 # <a name="rationale"></a>Rationale
-Engineers frequently have to communicate analysis and findings to their colleagues, managers, and clients.
-A problem occurs when the engineer fails to communicate effectively for the intended audience, and also when he or she doesn't document their process in a meaningful and accessible way for later reference.
-As programmers quickly learn, the person who's most likely to be confused when reading your code is your future self.
+Engineers frequently face two different, but interrelated problems in the professional world:

+1. Communicate analysis and findings to their colleagues, managers, and clients in a way that can be understood by the intended audience.
+1. Documenting the numerous analyses, processes, and tools used throughout a project in a meaningful and accessible way for later reference.

+There have been a number of times where I completed a project, and start another similar project months or even years later — but the old project file is disorganized at best, often missing key pieces of information that aren't immediately obvious.
+This means I have to spend a significant amount of time re-developing a process to ensure that all the relevant parts are in place to succeed in the new project.
+As projects scale in complexity, this _mobilization cost_ becomes greater, and it is worthwhile to take steps to try and reduce this cost.
 This page is a first step in documenting analysis tools that I frequently use, and hopefully serve as a template for you to do the same.

 Another, more aerospace-specific problem exists for professional engineers and students.
 While there are many resources for aerospace engineering, much of it is scattered about disparate places around the net (e.g. countless threads on [Eng-Tips](http://www.eng-tips.com/)) and around the world.
 The aerospace industry in particular has a lot of "tribal" knowledge that becomes lost when veteran engineers, mechanics, and fabricators retire or pass away without disseminating their decades of experience and knowledge to the next generation.
 There's simply no replacement for this knowledge, and very little of it makes it into modern aerospace texts, let alone the lecture hall.
 Even when this knowledge is documented in design manuals, they are no replacement for an experienced mentor.